jbc-cp/csc202-assignments/projects/4/ass4.md

 ### Sample Text File

 ```
-This is a sample data ((text)) file, to be processed by your word-concordance program!!!
+This is a sample data ((text)) file, to be
+processed by your word-concordance program!!!

-A REAL data files is MUCH bigger.
+A REAL data file is MUCH bigger.
 Gr8!
 ```

 ### Sample Stop-Words File